swansonk14/SyntheMol/docs/antibiotics.md

 ### Filter by diversity

-Filter for diverse molecules by clustering molecules based on their Morgan fingerprint and only keeping the top scoring molecule from each cluster using [chem_utils](https://github.com/swansonk14/chem_utils).
+Filter for diverse molecules by clustering molecules based on their Morgan fingerprint and only keeping the top scoring molecule from each cluster.

 Cluster molecules based on their Morgan fingerprint.
 ```bash